4 November – 1 December 2017

-As the Acting course reaches its 70th production this autumn, this exhibition celebrates the diversity and collaborative nature of the course, and the work it produces.
+As the BA (Hons) Acting course reaches its 70th production this autumn, this exhibition celebrates the diversity and collaborative nature of the course, and the work it produces.
 Looking at fifteen key productions, After the Show is Over will seek to investigate the process and practice of a production from page to stage, and consider what record is left behind as a memory of this ephemeral art form that is “different every night”.
 As Huxley & Witts posit:

 “Most live performance leaves only a ‘trace’ of itself.
 This alone makes the act of searching for the roots, methods and reasons behind its creation a crucial one.
 To understand the diversity of performance one must consider the practice and the practical concerns that have engaged its creators. “

 The productions that have been selected for the exhibition are wide-ranging in their genres and are all examples of how the Acting course engages with various industry partners.
-These include professional guest directors, external venues, and partnerships on five musical productions to date with BSO’s new music ensemble, Kokomo.
+These include professional guest directors, external venues, and partnerships on five musical productions to date with BSO’s new music ensemble, Kokoro.
 These productions have given a platform for the work of AUB to reach out beyond the University and into the community, allowing the wider public to engage with our practice and also to experience the ephemerality of theatre for themselves.

 Alfreds, M. Different Every Night: Freeing the Actor.
 London: Nick Hern Books, 2007